OpenEvalProject/evals/manuscripts/elife-50848/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/50848/elife-50848-fig3-v1.jpg)

 **Figure 3.:** (A) In early embryonic stages (E8.5~E9), Nkx6.1 and Olig2 are co-expressed in a broad ventral domain spanning the prospective p3, pMN and part of the p2 domains.
 Subsequently, Nkx2.2 induced by sustained Shh signaling represses Olig2 in the p3 domain and miR-17–3p induced by Irx3 silences Olig2 in the p2 domain, forming the normal p2, pMN, and p3 progenitor domains.
 After MN generation, miR-218 acts as a downstream effector of the Isl1-Lhx3 complex to establish and maintain MN identity.
 Among MN subtypes, miR-9 seems to be involved in regulating MMC/LMC balance, whereas miR-17∼92 directly targets components of E3 ubiquitin ligases to impact subcellular localization of PTEN through monoubiquitination in the LMC-MNs.
 (B and C) Hoxa5 transcription in progenitor cells fluctuates, and translation of fluctuating transcripts at this time propagates noise, leading to strong stochastic variability.
 Two critical coherent forward loops involving miR-27 are capable of preventing precocious Hoxa5 protein expression, thereby maintaining the critically sharp boundary between Hoxa5 and Hoxc8 protein expression in embryonic spinal cords.
-Dicer nerualΔ: Sox1Cre, pMN: motor neuron progenitors, VZ: ventricular zone, IZ: intermediate zone, MZ: mantle zone. (+/-; Dicer floxedD) MN-miRNA working models: miR-218 is expressed in mature MNs to inhibit alternative neighboring genes.
+Dicer nerualΔ: Sox1Cre+/-; Dicer floxed, pMN: motor neuron progenitors, VZ: ventricular zone, IZ: intermediate zone, MZ: mantle zone.
+(D) MN-miRNA working models: miR-218 is expressed in mature MNs to inhibit alternative neighboring genes.
 The potential miR-218-Slit-Robo autoregulatory loop is depicted.
-Subsequently, numbers of LMC motor neurons are reduced whereas MMC neurons are spared in Dicer  and MNΔmiR-17 ~92  spinal cords.
-Whereas surviving caudal brachial LMC motor neurons in MNΔDicer  mutants correctly express Hoxc6 and Hoxc8 factors, expression of motor pool markers (i.e. Pea3, Scip, and Nkx6.1) is significantly eroded, resulting in near absence of defined motor pool subtype identity.
+Subsequently, numbers of LMC motor neurons are reduced whereas MMC neurons are spared in Dicer MNΔ and miR-17 ~92 MNΔ spinal cords.
+Whereas surviving caudal brachial LMC motor neurons in Dicer MNΔ mutants correctly express Hoxc6 and Hoxc8 factors, expression of motor pool markers (i.e. Pea3, Scip, and Nkx6.1) is significantly eroded, resulting in near absence of defined motor pool subtype identity.
 The miRNA candidates needed to maintain motor pool identity have yet to be identified.
-(MNΔE) Illustration of how miR-17∼92 controls PTEN subcellular localization in developing LMC-MNs.
+(E) Illustration of how miR-17∼92 controls PTEN subcellular localization in developing LMC-MNs.
 This miRNA-mediated regulation modulates both target expression and target subcellular localization, providing LMC-MNs with an intricate defensive mechanism that controls their survival.

 The developing spinal cord is an ideal system to uncover such subtle defects, as both the spatial and temporal boundaries that control cell specification in the ventral spinal cord, including for its spinal MNs, are well characterized (Figure 2).
 Therefore, miRNAs have been shown to play critical roles in the spinal cord, from neuronal progenitor patterning to cell fate specification and survival (Amin et al., 2015; Chen et al., 2011; Chen and Wichterle, 2012; Haramati et al., 2010; Hoye et al., 2017; Li et al., 2017; Thiebes et al., 2015; Tung et al., 2015).
 During DV patterning in the ventral spinal cord, the bistable switches of transcriptional cross-repressive genetic loops are particularly critical for resolving cell identity at progenitor domain boundaries (Balaskas et al., 2012; Jukam and Desplan, 2010).
 Interestingly, lineage tracing experiments in which Cre recombinase was knocked into the domain-specific patterning genes Olig1, Olig2 or Dbx1 (Chen et al., 2011; Dessaud et al., 2010; Dessaud et al., 2007; Wu et al., 2006) revealed that each of these factors is transiently expressed in a broad ventral spinal region spanning three or more neighboring progenitor domains.
 Thus, somewhat different to the transitional view of the static cross-repressive loop mentioned above (Figure 2A), the state of the cross-repressive genetic loops has to be malleable at the early developmental stage, and the initial broad expression of domain-specific determinants is then refined during development (Figure 3A).
 Repression of Olig2 in non-motor neuron progenitors appears to be partly achieved by temporal adaptation of spinal cells to Sonic hedgehog (Shh) signal.
 Clearance of Olig2 from the p3 domain (the most ventral neuronal progenitor domain) depends on induction of the repressor Nkx2.2 in response to sustained Shh signaling, whereas more passive loss of Olig2 expression in the p3 domain is proposed to be due to developmental de-sensitization of progenitors to the Shh signal (Dessaud et al., 2010; Dessaud et al., 2007; Wu et al., 2006).
 In contrast, the p2 domain (the third neuronal progenitor domain from dorsal to ventral) utilizes a TF-miRNA loop to consolidate its plastic state.
 By disrupting miRNA biogenesis during simulated DV patterning of differentiating ES cells both in cellulo and in vivo, it was revealed that miR-17–3p, a member of the miR-17 ~92 cluster, is required to silence transient Olig2 expression in p2 progenitors (Chen et al., 2011) (Figure 3A).
 Thus, miRNA-mediated regulation of transcriptional programs might play a more general role in the refinement and positioning of spatial boundaries in developing neural tissue.